 Similarly, the team improved How to Extract Text from a PDF in Seconds: Use Any Computer or Mobile Device and saw impressions increase by 39%, clicks grow by 97%, clickthrough rate (CTR) increase by 41%, and trials improve by 57%.

-Now, as Kate Meda from the team advises, you can’t always assume great results will happen right away.
-That’s why it’s so important to continuously monitor, test, and optimize with improvements over time, as the team learned firsthand.
+Now, you can't always assume great results will happen right away.
+That's why it's so important to continuously monitor, test, and optimize with improvements over time, as the team learned firsthand.
 They tried a one-size-fits-all or cookie-cutter strategy but after nine months of tracking conversions, trials, and rankings, about 6 out of the 20 articles were underperforming and had dropped in rankings, including Data Entry Automation Software: Automate Document Based Workflows.